shudv/memotable/README.md

 ## Core Features

 - **Recursive partitioning** – Every index creates partitions (sub-tables), which can themselves be indexed further.
-- **Materialized views** – Filtered, sorted, and materialized (memoized) partitions for fast reads.
-(Note that memoization is fully configurable)
+- **Materialized views** – Filtered, sorted, and materialized (memoized) partitions for fast reads. *(Note: materializing a view caches results for faster reads but increases memory usage; materialization can be enabled/disabled individually for every partition)*
 - **Incremental updates** – Changes propagate only to affected partitions.
 - **Subscriptions** – Fine-grained listeners for any node or partition.
 - **Change tracking** – Built-in `nextDelta()` for persistence and sync.